silnrsi/pysilfont/docs/fea2_proposal.md

 #### set

 This sets a variable to a token list.
-Variables are described in a later syntex extension.
+Variables are described in a later syntax extension.
 The first parameter is the name of a variable.
 The token list is then used for the variable expansion.